rvinluan/rvinluan.github.io/_drafts/2015-07-16-some-questions.md

 ###1.
 What's the story behind your shoes?

 Credit to [Robert Yang](https://twitter.com/radiatoryang) for this one, who used this to get all of his students to introduce themselves on the first day of his class.
-Surprisingly, everyone had an interesting story to tell.
-This is one of those things you wouldn't expect to be that interesting but turns out to be really surprising.
+Surprisingly, everyone had an interesting story to tell -- usually revealing something about their tastes or backgrounds.

 ###2.
 Tell your favorite joke.